 What Compensation is Available for Talcum Powder Injuries?

 Your compensation will depend on the details of your claim.
 If a lawyer sues manufacturer or supplier of talc-based products on your behalf, the following factors are considered:

 - Past and future medical expenses related to any injury caused by the talc

 - Past and future pain and suffering caused by talc

 - Past and future loss of capacity to earn money

 - Past and future loss of enjoyment of life

 - Punitive damages, when appropriate

 If you have been diagnosed with ovarian cancer or mesothelioma and have had prolonged and significant exposure to talcum powder products, it’s important to speak with an experienced attorney as soon as possible.
-West Law Firm invites you to call us for a Free Consultation.
+At West Law Firm, we invite you to call us for a Free Consultation.
 Our toll-free number is 1-877-943-WEST (9378), and there’s also no cost to you unless you recover compensation.